Grateful Dead songwriter hits the road for rare tour

 Since Garcia's death, Hunter has collaborated extensively with Nashville songwriter Jim Lauderdale.
 He has also worked a few times with Dylan, and the New Riders of the Purple Sage, Los Lobos and others.

-His lyrics, long characterized by a folksy mysticism, now tend to carry more of Nashville's country flavour, he said.
+His lyrics, long characterized by a folksy mysticism, now tend to carry more of Nashville's country flavor, he said.

 He is guarded about Dylan.
 "I think he is a mysterious force majeure (superior force).
 We all have a Bob Dylan in our heads somewhere.
 He managed to be that guy.
 It can't be easy, you know," he said.